lonyelon/SC08v2/README.md

 | **sim/**        | a complete simulator to test software in. |
 | **asm/**        | software to be built for the CPU. |
 | **asm/so**      | Complete OS. |

+## Running software in the CPU

+To run software in the *simulated* CPU one has two follow two steps: compilation and execution.
+Let's run one of the test programs for example:
+1. Compile the program by running the compiler: `python3 ./comp/compiler.py ./asm/test-programs/mult.asm`.
+This will result in a file named `result.bin` being created, which can be either flashed into the CPU's ROM or executed by the simulator.
+Note that the file has a size of exactly 64KB.
+2. Run the simulator by entering the `sim` directory and then executing `cargo run ../result.bin | grep -E '^[0-9]+'`.
+In this case, enter a number (smaller than 255) and press enter.
+Repeat that step and the product of both will be outputted.

+This shows that the simulator needs machine code and can not work with assembly code, since it is a one-to-one digital recreation of the real CPU.

 ## Contributing